 What does it mean to be a professional?
 Some say signs of a professional include standing up straight, looking the part, speaking with authority, or a firm hand shake.
 Although those are all behaviors and characteristics that can help you out in the workplace, professionalism is so much more than that.

-The most common unprofessional workplace behaviors are a bit more indirect than stealing or going pants-less to the office.
-Using publications on unprofessional behaviors by Field Law and Compete Outside the Box, coupled with supplemental information, we grouped the most common unprofessional workplace behaviors into 5 categories (which are in no particular order.)
+The most common unprofessional workplace behaviors — those that so many workers are guilty of — are a bit more indirect than stealing or going pants-less to the office.
+Using publications on unprofessional behaviors by Field Law and Compete Outside the Box, coupled with supplemental information, we grouped these unprofessional workplace behaviors into 5 categories (which are in no particular order.)
+Are you guilty of at least one of these?

 So last night you went out and had the time of your life.
 You and a group of a dozen of your friends went out on the town, went to all the best bars and night clubs, and you met the most amazing girl (or guy.)
 You woke up at your friend’s house just in time for work, barely able to remember what happened for the latter half of the evening.